Compare the statement balance in Xero to your actual bank balance

 - A duplicate bank statement line (one that was imported twice into Xero).

-Fix your error
+Fix the error

-Import a bank statement file for the missing transaction.
+- Missing bank statement line - Import a bank statement file for the missing transaction.
 If you can't import it, you'll need to reconcile the account transaction without a bank statement line.

 - Duplicate bank statement line - if the statement line was duplicated in error, delete it.